Dependence of the dielectric constant of electrolyte solutions on ionic concentration - a microfield approach: Introduction

 where~$\varepsilon_w$ is the dielectric constant of pure water,~$c$ is the salt concentration, and~$\alpha$ is a phenomenological ion-specific parameter, known as the total {\em excess polarization} of the ionic species.
 At higher salt concentrations significant deviations from linearity are observed and the dielectric decrement is observed to saturate~\cite{Hasted1948}.

-Haggis et al.~\cite{Haggis1952} modeled the observed linear dielectric decrement by considering the hydration shells as small spherical regions with a low dielectric constant, immersed in pure water medium with a high dielectric constant.
+Haggis et al.~\cite{Haggis1952} modelled the observed linear dielectric decrement by considering the hydration shells as small spherical regions with a low dielectric constant, immersed in pure water medium with a high dielectric constant.
 The macroscopic dielectric constant of the solution was then computed by homogenization.
 The model was later refined by considering the variation of the local dielectric constant near the ions~\cite{Glueckauf1964} and finite-size effects~\cite{Liszi1988}.
 The treatment of hydration shells as spheres, however, is justifiable only for dilute solutions (typically less than 1M) for which the hydration shells do not overlap.

-Only very recently, Levy, Andelman and Orland~\cite{Andelman2012} presented a model for the dielectric decrement in concentrated solutions.
-Using a field-theory approach they calculated the average dielectric constant around each ion at the mean-field level, and accounted for ion-ion interactions and hydration shell overlap via a one-loop correction.
+To go beyond dilute solutions, Levy, Andelman and Orland~\cite{Andelman2012} used a field-theory approach to calculate the average dielectric constant around each ion at the mean-field level, and accounted for hydration shell overlap via a one-loop correction.
 The resulting prediction of the dielectric constant affords a good fit to data from a large range of concentrations of different salts using a single fit parameter related to the effective size of the ions.

-In this letter, we develop a model for high salt concentrations (in excess of 1.5M) in which the solvation shells of the ions strongly overlap.
+In this work, we develop a model for the dielectric response of water molecules in electrolytes with high salt concentrations (in excess of 1.5M) in which the solvation shells of the ions strongly overlap.
 The model is not based upon the field around a single ion.
-Rather, it assumes the water dipoles are influenced by an aggregate of ions, i.e., the local field acting on a water dipole arises from the net fields created by a surrounding ionic configuration.
-A key element in the analysis is based on the well known fact that a small fraction of the ions form ion pairs~\cite{Barthel1998physical}.
-The analysis in this letter suggests that the propensity of even a small fraction of the ions to form pairs has a significant, even dominant, effect on the static dielectric constant of the solution.
-The key result is an analytic prediction for the solution dielectric constant as a function of salt concentration~$c$,
+Rather, it assumes the water dipoles are influenced by an aggregate of ions: the local microfield acting on a water dipole arises from a surrounding configuration of ions. {\revII Linking the acquired analytic prediction for the dielectric constant at the high concentration regime to the known theory for the dilute case, yields} an analytic prediction for the solution dielectric constant as a function of salt concentration~$c$,